University Lecturer at the Computer Laboratory (since July 2013).

 Load Balancing The problem of load balancing on large networks is to find distributed algorithms that balance the load across the units of the network efficiently.
 Most of our work focuses on two popular communication models, the diffusion and the matching model.
 For both models, we analyze several iterative protocols that employ the idea of randomized rounding.
 We show that these protocols almost achieve the same discrepancy within the same number of rounds as their counterparts for the case of divisible load.

-In Proceedings of the 31st International Symposium on Theoretical Aspects of Computer Science (STACS), to appear, 2014.
+In Proceedings of the 31st International Symposium on Theoretical Aspects of Computer Science (STACS), pages 187-198, 2014.
 Full version available on Arxiv.

 In Proceedings of the 24th ACM Symposium on Discrete Algorithms (SODA), pages 16-34, 2013.
 Full version available on Arxiv.